 Subluxation, or misalignment, can sometimes cause neck pain.
 Chiropractors and medical doctors differ in defining subluxation.
 You can find an article about chiropractic subluxation here and an article about medical subluxation here.
 This is reduced function of a joint, often caused by a partial dislocation.
 It occurs when joints of vertebrae lose mobility or shift position.
 Nearby muscles, nerves, and discs can be affected and can often cause pain.

-Contact An Injury Attorney If You Are In Pain
+Contact An Injury Attorney If You Are In Pain After a Car Accident

 If you or a loved has been injured in a car accident you should contact a personal injury attorney.
 Contact the Law Office of Ben Crittenden at 907-771-9002 for a free consultation.
 You can also visit our personal injury page, car accident page, and our Blog for more information.